9 things to consider when choosing an agency

 2. Price

-This one is relatively straightforward – can the agency deliver your requirements within your budget?
+This one is straightforward - can the agency deliver your requirements within your budget?
 Agency fees differ wildly, so it’s up to you to determine what you are willing or able to spend.
 Our advice is to be transparent about your budget from the get-go, to save yourself and the agency wasting time.
 Most agencies will be upfront about whether they can deliver your requirements or not within the budget.
-Alternatively, they might suggest delivering your requirements over a longer period of time to help accommodate your budget.
-As with any service, you get what you pay for – so be wary of the agencies that can deliver the most for the least investment.
+Alternatively, they might suggest delivering your requirements over a longer period of time to help accommodate your budget.As with any service, you get what you pay for - so be wary of the agencies that can deliver the most for the least investment.
 Ultimately, there’s no ‘right’ price point, so you need to weigh up budget, deliverables, value and everything else when making your final decision.

 3. Culture fit and working style

-Are you looking for a young, dynamic and creative agency or a more established safe pair of hands?
-Every company’s needs are different and your requirements might depend on the type of services they offer – SEO, content, digital PR, social media, web development, PPC, etc. In our opinion, culture fit can be important, but it’s not the be-all and end-all.
 You also need to consider whether you’re looking for an agency to simply deliver your requirements, or if you want to be challenged to try new things and encouraged to spend your budget on the things that will have the greatest impact on your performance.
 Similarly, do you want a collaborative relationship?
 Or do you want to hand it all over and trust the agency to manage your account with minimal input?
 There’s no right or wrong method, it’s down to your preference.
-Ultimately, you want like minded people who share your company values and vision for the future.
+But it can help to have like-minded people who share your company values and vision for the future.

 4. Agency size

 Should you work with a big or small agency?
 There are advantages to both.
 Smaller agencies tend to have a more specialist service offering.
 With smaller teams, you get to know everyone working on your account, it’s more collaborative and they’re able to quickly react or make changes.
 Larger agencies tend to be a one-stop shop and are able to service all your needs in-house.
-This is great if you want access to a wide variety of skills and don’t want to work with multiple agencies.
-For small to medium brands, working with smaller agencies ensures you’re not going to be sidelined for the big brand clients, and is more likely to suit your budget too.
-That being said, big brands are also increasingly opting to work with smaller agencies and enjoying the benefits.
+This can be a plus if you're a lean team with a large budget and want access to a wide variety of skills without having to manage multiple agencies.
+Generally you'll pay more for these kinds of bundled services, and you may end up compromising on just how specialist the skills are.
+Most full-service agencies still specialise more in one or some areas than others.

 5. Staff turnover

 There’s no harm in asking for staff turnover figures (or you can check agency LinkedIn page insights).
-Why?
 Constant change in your support team can be disruptive, resulting in lost communication, slow progress and extra time required from you to help onboard them.
 It could also be a sign of wider issues within the agency.
 Of course, as in all businesses, people will come and go, but you want to ensure it’s not a regular occurrence.

 6. Can they demonstrate results and ROI?